pannaW/lic/README.md

 ```
 npm i
 ```
+All files for developement are in `src` directory

-To launch webpack web-server
+To launch webpack web-server:
 ```
 npm run start-dev
 ```

-To bundle and minify for production
+To bundle and minify for production:
 ```
 npm run build
 ```

 ## Production

-All files for distribution are bundled and minified in dist/ folder.
+All files for distribution are bundled and minified in `dist` directory.